 Social Media Metrics

 Social media is one of the powerful tools for building brand awareness, user engagement, and bringing conversions.
+If done well, you can even monetize Reels and other content you create, turning your social media presence into a revenue-generating channel.
 Shares, likes, pins, comments, etc. are the key indicators of an audience engagement with a brand.
 Some of the significant marketing metrics to be tracked through social media channels include:

 a) Impressions: This is the number of times content or a post on social media platform is shown to or seen by the audience.